Sayem98/lottary-dapp/README.md

 # A lottary App

-This is a lottary app that uses smart contract to work
+This is a lottary app that uses smart contract to work.
+Solidity was used for the Dapp and truffle was used for compiling and migrating.
+React and web3 was used for the front-end.